learn-co-students/plotly-basics-data-science-intro-000/README.md

 plotly.offline.iplot(figure)
 ```

-<div id="43720a27-19ee-4e0e-91b1-587492959219" style="height: 525px; width: 100%;" class="plotly-graph-div"></div><script type="text/javascript">require(["plotly"], function(Plotly) { window.PLOTLYENV=window.PLOTLYENV || {};window.PLOTLYENV.BASE_URL="https://plot.ly";Plotly.newPlot("43720a27-19ee-4e0e-91b1-587492959219", [{"x": [1.5, 2.5, 3.5, 4.5], "y": [3, 5, 7, 9], "marker": {"color": "blue"}, "name": "Our nice line"}], {"title": "Scatter Plot", "xaxis": {"range": [1, 10]}, "yaxis": {"range": [1, 10]}}, {"showLink": true, "linkText": "Export to plot.ly"})});</script>

-So now, we can better see how the chart shows the proportional change between x and y values.
+We can see how adjusting the range changes our perspective of the plotted x and y values.

 ### Summary

-In this section we saw how we can use Plotly's library to create data visualisations.
-We create different traces to represent our data, with each trace represented as a dictionary which is passed to our `iplot` method.
-We saw we can have multiple traces displayed in the chart, as the traces are wrapped in an array.
-We saw that even when we use constructors like `graph_objs.Bar` to create a chart, all this does is create a dictionary which is then passed to our `iplot` method.
-Then we moved onto modifying our layout for our charts, which is also just a python dictionary.
+In this section we explored more of Plotly's library to create different data visualisations.
+We created different traces to represent our data, with each trace represented as a dictionary passed to our `iplot` method.
+We saw how to display multiple traces in a chart by wrapping the traces in a list.
+We learned how to use constructors like `graph_objs.Bar` to create a chart.
+The constructor creates a dictionary that we can pass to our `iplot` method.
+Finally, we moved onto modifying the layout of our charts with another python dictionary.